-If the provisioned virtual machine resides on a remote cloud that is managed by Public Cloud Gateway, see also Managing a hybrid cloud > Public Cloud Gateway overview section of IBM Cloud Orchestrator User's Guide and Managing a hybrid cloud > Network planning section of IBM Cloud Orchestrator User's Guide.
+If the provisioned virtual machine resides on a remote cloud that is managed by Public Cloud Gateway, see also Public Cloud Gateway overview and Network planning.

 - For Linux operating systems, if you chose to mount the file system on which you have formatted the volume, no record in the /etc/fstab file is added.
 When you restart the machine, the file system is no longer mounted and you must mount it manually. - If a volume is attached to a multi-disk image, the device data associated to the volume might not display correctly in the Self-service user interface.